 Nationwide solar employment growing 10 times faster than rest of the economy

-California has more than 47,000 people employed manufacturing and installing pollution-free solar energy, according to a national Solar Jobs Census released today by The Solar Foundation.
-According to the analysis, California continues to rank 1st in nation for total solar jobs, with approximately one-third of all solar jobs in the country.
-Growth in the state’s solar jobs is expected to surge by over 22% by the end of 2014.
+Minnesota has more than 850 people employed manufacturing and installing pollution-free solar energy, according to a national Solar Jobs Census released today by The Solar Foundation.
+According to the analysis, Minnesota ranks 31st in the nation in solar jobs.

-“The sun is an unlimited energy source that could provide all of our energy, without the air and water pollution associated with fossil fuels,” said Michelle Kinman, Clean Energy Advocate with Environment California Research & Policy Center.
-“This report shows that the California’s solar industry is putting people to work to meet a growing percentage of our energy needs with a pollution-free energy source that has no fuel costs.”
+“The sun is an unlimited energy sources that could provide all of our energy without the air and water pollution associated with coal, oil and gas,” said Hanna Terwilliger with Environment Minnesota.
+“This report shows that the solar industry is putting people to work to meet a growing percentage of our energy needs with a pollution-free energy source that has no fuel costs.”

-Solar is on the rise in California and across the country.
-This progress is directly attributable to the commitment by state leaders to the development of solar energy.
-Environment California released a report last year emphasizing that it is not the availability of sunlight that makes states solar leaders, but the degree to which state and local governments have created effective public policies.
+Solar is on the rise in Minnesota and across the country.
+This progress is directly attributable to the commitment by state and their leaders to the development of solar energy.
+Environment Minnesota released a report last year emphasizing that it is not the availability of sunlight that makes states solar leaders, but the degree to which state and local governments have created effective public policies.

-“The sky’s the limit on solar power.
-California has made impressive strides toward a clean energy future, but still only a small fraction our energy comes from the sun,” said Michelle Kinman.
+“The sky’s the limit on solar.
+But, right now only a small fraction our energy comes from solar,” said Terwilliger.
 “To take it to the next level, we need to rally around a bigger vision on solar while defending and improving the programs that work today.”